 The Healing Rock

-This natural monument was once called Teepee Rock and considered a healing site by the Osage and Quapaw Indians in the late 19th century.
-It is said to have mystical healing powers.
+Said to have mystical curative powers, The Healing Rock in Skiatook was considered a healing site by the Osage and Quapaw Indians in the late 19th century.
 After archeologists examined the formation, evidence proved the rock was a natural formation and had been set in near perfect vertical alignment by natural erosion, ending speculation that the rock was man-made.